wmcorless/paccoin/README.md

 paccoin a crypto currency based on SHA256D with Proof of Work and Proof of Stake.

-Paccoin is the “Peoples Alternative Choice” digital currency that allows users to send or receive paccoins to each other on the internet without the need for banks.
+Paccoin is a digital currency that allows users to send or receive paccoins to each other on the internet without the need for banks.

-Official Website for Paccoin is http://paccoin.net/
+Official Website for Paccoin is http://paccoinofficial.com/

 ## Installation Instructions: Windows